 Synchronized storage session by itself only guarantees that there will be no partial failures, i.e., cases where one of the handlers has modified its state while another has not.
 This guarantee extends to sagas as they are persisted using the synchronized storage session.

 However, the synchronized storage session does not guarantee that each state change is persisted exactly once.
-To ensure exactly-once message processing, the synchronized storage session must support a de-duplication strategy.
+To ensure exactly-once message processing, the synchronized storage session must support a deduplication strategy.

-Message de-duplication strategies
+Message deduplication strategies

-NServiceBus supports multiple message de-duplication strategies that suit a wide range of message processing and data storage technologies.
+NServiceBus supports multiple message deduplication strategies that suit a wide range of message processing and data storage technologies.

 Local transactions

 The SQL Server and PostgreSQL transports allow using a single database transaction to modify application state and send/receive messages.
 The persistence detects if the message processing context contains an open transaction and the synchronized storage session joins that transaction.
-When the transaction is committed, the following are all committed atomically:
+When the transaction is committed, then the following instructions are all committed atomically:

-• State changes made by handlers
+- State changes made by handlers

-• Receipt of incoming messages
+- Receipt of incoming messages

-• Sending of outgoing messages
+- Sending of outgoing messages

 This guarantees that no duplicate messages are sent.